palmercluff/computer-science-essentials/README.md

 - `apt-get install default-jdk` (Linux) Installs the Java development kit (javac).
 - Emacs `M-x` command can be executed by: `Alt-x` or `Esc-x` or `Esc x`.
 - Emacs `C-g` cancel command.
+- Emacs `C-h ?` will take you to the help menu.
+- Emacs `C-x C-h` will show you all keybindings that start with `C-x`.
 - Emacs `M-g M-g` or `M-g g` goes to line #.
 - Emacs text-mode: mark whole buffer with `C-x h` (or `M-x mark-whole-buffer`).
 - Emacs copy and paste: Press `Ctrl-Space` to mark start of block.
 Move cursor until end of block.
 Press `M-w` to copy (or `C-w` to cut).
 Move to insert position.
 Press `Ctrl-y` to paste.